athammana/portfolio/README.md

 # Yo

-This is a little portfolio website I build when I was bored, it has most definitely has not been updated in a while so email me here for info:
+This is a little portfolio website I built when I was bored, it has most definitely has not been updated in a while so email me here for info:

 ### aj@virpietech.com